-3.5 Microbat Species Assemblages
+4.4 Microbat Species Assemblages

-During the 2016 surveys, a total of six species were confidently detected, with one additional species having been probably identified.
-The Little Bentwing Bat (Miniopterus australis), which is listed under the TSC Act as Vulnerable, was confidently detected.
-Three other species were potentially detected, including the Eastern Bentwing Bat (Miniopterus schreibersii oceanensis), Eastern Freetail Bat (Mormopterus norfolkensis), both listed as Vulnerable under the TSC Act and the Large-eared Pied Bat (Chalinolobus dwyeri) which listed as Vulnerable under both the TSC and EPBC Act.
+During the 2017 surveys, a total of eight species were confidently detected through definite and probable calls.
+The Little Bentwing Bat (Miniopterus australis), Eastern Bentwing Bat (Miniopterus schreibersii oceanensis) and Eastern Freetail Bat (Mormopterus norfolkensis), which are listed under the BC Act as Vulnerable, were confidently detected.

-Figure 5 illustrates bat species richness between all sites.
+Figure 6 illustrates bat species richness between all sites from 2015, 2016 and 2017.
 A list of all recorded microbat species is provided in Appendix 2.